U bent hier

 2. Preventive measures

-In the first half of February, Kazakhstan suspended air links to China, due to COVID-19.
+In the first half of February, Kazakhstan suspended air links to China, due to the COVID-19 situation in that country.
 Suspension or reduction of air links to several other Asian locations followed.

 Since 27 January, Kazakhstan postponed its visa free transit regime for Chinese citizens which allowed them to transit through Kazakhstan for up to 72 hours.

 According to reports, Kazakhstan has limited the entry of citizens of China, South Korea, Italy and Iran since early March.

 Also, since early March, Kazakhstan reportedly has not been issuing visas or work permits to citizens of countries in Categories 1a, 1b and 2 of the categories established by the resolutions of the Chief State Sanitary Doctor.
 According to the most recent list at the time of issuance of this Alert, those countries include (among others): China, Italy, Spain, Germany and Netherlands.
 (The U.S. and U.K are in Category 3).

 As of April 1st, all international flights to Nur-Sultan and Almaty Airports were suspended (temporarily).
 This has led to the cancellation of scheduled flights from these airports.
 Limited flight options are available from other international airports operating in Kazakhstan.
 However, airlines may cease operating these flights with little or no notice.
 For example, German airline Lufthansa has temporarily suspended flights to Kazakhstan from March 11th, 2020.

 To avoid panic and to counter disinformation, the President instructed the Ministry of Information and Public Development to deliver daily briefings.
 To reinforce these messages the website www.coronavirus2020.kz has been set up to inform the population of the Government’s actions in the fight against the pandemic.